-Patient selection
+Patient Selection

-From 2004 to 2008, 10 patients with known uveal melanoma and at least one histologically-proven liver metastasis were enrolled in a randomized phase III multicentric trial from the Uveal Melanoma Group of the European Organization for Research and Treatment of Cancer (EORTC) comparing the effect on overall survival of hepatic intra-arterial with systemic intravenous administration of fotemustine in patients with liver metastases from uveal melanoma (EORTC-18021, NCT00110123).
-This trial initiated after a phase II trial at our center showed evidence for improved survival after intra-arterial hepatic fotemustine chemotherapy [19].
-The eligibility criteria were age of more than or equal to 18 years, surgically incurable or unresectable disease, and no extrahepatic metastases; whereas the exclusion criteria were previous chemotherapy or radiotherapy, abnormal hematopoiesis, abnormal kidney or liver function, uncontrolled angina pectoris, myocardial infarction for less than 6 months, intracranial hypertension, other severe cardiac disease, and other malignancy for less than 5 years.
-Patients not having recovered from earlier major surgery or with World Health Organization performance status not more than 2 were also excluded.
+From 2004 to 2008, 10 patients with known uveal melanoma and at least one histologically-proven liver metastasis were enrolled in a randomized phase III multicentric trial from the Uveal Melanoma Group of the European Organization for Research and Treatment of Cancer (EORTC) comparing the effect on overall survival of hepatic intraarterial to systemic intravenous administration of fotemustine in patients with liver metastases from uveal melanoma (EORTC-18021, NCT00110123).
+This trial was initiated after a phase II trial at our center showed evidence for improved survival after intra-arterial hepatic fotemustine chemotherapy [19].
+Eligibility criteria were age \geq 18 years, surgically incurable or unresectable disease and no extrahepatic metastases; exclusion criteria were previous chemo or radiotherapy, abnormal hematopoiesis, abnormal kidney or liver function, uncontrolled angina pectoris, myocardial infarction <6 months, intracranial hypertension, other severe cardiac disease, other malignancy <5 years.
+Patients not having recovered from prior major surgery or with performance status not WHO >2 were also excluded.
 The protocol was approved by the local ethics committee and the Swiss regulatory authorities, and patients signed informed consent forms before inclusion.

-At our center, this protocol included an imaging study comparing MRI and FDG-PET that is presented here.
-Ten patients (six women, four men; 20-74 years at diagnosis) were studied by MRI and PET/CT within 4 weeks (range, 0-25 days).
-Of them, six patients were studied at baseline and four early during chemoinduction (after 3-4 cycles of fotemustine).
-During follow-up, a subgroup of six patients repeated both PET/CT and MRI studies within 4 weeks after a variable time on therapy (7-28 weeks).
+At our center, this protocol included an imaging study comparing MRI imaging and FDG PET that is presented here.
+Ten patients (6 women, 4 men; 20-74 years at diagnosis) were studied by MRI and PET/CT within 4 weeks (range 0-25 days).
+Of them, 6 patients were studied at baseline and 4 early during chemo-induction (after 3-4 cycles of fotemustine).
+During follow-up, a subgroup of 6 patients repeated both PET/CT and MRI imaging studies within 4 weeks after a variable time on therapy (7-28 weeks).